Dependency Injection

 });

-The sample code provides settings to render JSON as indented text rather than compressed plain JSON text without spaces.
+The sample code provides settings to render JSON as indented text rather than as compressed plain JSON text without spaces.
 This is just one common use case, and you can add additional services to the builder.

 Configuration Overview